-Much of our current work, and the focus of my current NSF support, is on the biology of exotic plant species.
+Much of our recent work, both experimental and using the BSS data, has been on the biology of non-native plant species.
 I am specifically interested in determining the mechanisms of impacts as well as in understanding the dynamics of these invasions in natural systems.
 I am also working on quantifying the differences between native and exotic communities as a whole.
-Recent work has specifically focused on three species, Lonicera japonica, Rosa multiflora, and Microstegium vimineum (pictured to the right).
+Recent work has specifically focused on three species, Lonicera japonica, Rosa multiflora, and Microstegium vimineum.

 It is my firm belief that students need to design and develop their own research program as part of their education.
 Therefore, my students are all free to study whatever research topic interests them.
 Below are some current student and recent research projects being done in my lab.
 If you are interested in joining my group, please contact me!